mbendahan/manateeworks-barcodescanner-ionic-starter/README.md

 To use our product you need a license, you can get an evaluation license here: [MWDN](https://manateeworks.com/lpr?type=evaluation)

 This starter is using [Manatee Works Barcode Scanner SDK Phonegap Plugin](https://github.com/manateeworks/phonegap-manateeworks-v3.git)

-## App Structure

-The app will build as an Ionic 2 Structured project.
-Ionic 2 utilizes typescript, so things may be a little different than what a "normal" JavaScript developer is used to.
-Familiarity with Ionic 2 is required to run this app.

 ## License